3mdeb/news-and-ideas/blog/static/img/2022-01-03-pcie_screamer.md

 the PCIe bus.

-To avoid this risk, there is an option to enable [IOMMU](https://blog.3mdeb.com/2021/2021-01-13-iommu/) what should fix the problem, but does it?
+To avoid this risk, there is an option to enable [IOMMU](https://blog.3mdeb.com/2021/2021-01-13-iommu/) that should fix the problem, but does it?

 To verify that IOMMU protects from DMA attacks, this functionality should be tested, or in other words, it should be tried to make such an attack on a